andmos/bats-examples/README.md

 ```

 Did the code get any better or clearer?
 More dynamic and a better abstraction, but shorter?
 Absolutely not, but the tests are green so the refactoring could be made safer with guardrails.

-But, still a lot of duplication here.
-The variable is the way we look up content isn't it?
-The regex is the differentiator.
-Can we refactor even more and still have green tests?